 Digby believes in formulating a strategic plan with clients to achieve results including, where appropriate, taking an aggressive approach.
 Litigation is an investment decision and ought to be approached in the same way as any other investment.

 Digby is a member of both the WA and NSW Law Societies.
 He is regularly engaged by interstate firms whose clients require representation in WA and acts for a number of overseas clients.

 Digby is a founding Director of Williams + Hughes.

-- Successfully opposed an application to set aside a statutory demand in relation to a director of an Australian listed mining company.
+- Successfully opposing a Supreme Court application to set aside a statutory demand in relation to a director of an Australian listed mining company.
 See Aus Asia Minerals Ltd v Ball WASC 399

-- Acting for a minority shareholder (as trial Counsel) in a Supreme Court claim against the majority shareholders for oppression.
+- Acting for a minority shareholder in a Supreme Court claim against the majority shareholders for oppression.
 Judgement was awarded for the minority shareholder.
 See Murabito v Conspect Construction Pty Ltd WASC 474

 - Acting for Mount Gibson and Koolan Iron Ore defending Supreme Court proceedings by a service provider.
 The defence was successful and the contractor’s claim was dismissed.
 See Eccles v Koolan Iron Ore Pty Ltd (No 3) WASC 418

 - Acting for the liquidator in the complex administration/liquidation of the company developing the Raine Square complex in Perth’s CBD.
 This matter involved a complex dispute with the banks and the receivers including attempts to remove the liquidator and appoint a special purpose liquidator.

 - Acting in a claim for negligence (as trial Counsel) against a large firm of financial advisors.
 The dispute was successfully resolved on the first day of trial.